Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/StudentGuide.md

       `mv myfirstscript.sh scripts`

 8. Next, we need to save the changes in this file.
-Save the Nano file using Ctrl+X, then Ctrl+Y and keep the file name.
+Save the Nano file using Ctrl+X, then press Y and keep the file name.

-   It will confirm the name of the file:  `myfirstscript.sh`
+   It will confirm the name of the file: `myfirstscript.sh`.

       - Press `Enter` to keep this file name.